 - If you've received a refund from the ATO, here's how to record it: Recording a GST refund

 |Note: If you've noticed that some GST or PAYG Withholding figures do not look correct in the lodgement process, it may be caused by mistagged tax codes or GST amendments.
 Refer to this article on how to fix the figures: What to do when BAS amounts look incorrect|

 Below is a video guide on how to lodge your BAS in QuickBooks Online:

 Monthly IAS can be completed using the same method as preparing your BAS.

-After you lodge April IAS, the GST centre will then show the May period outstanding and Prepare IAS as the button.
+After you lodge April IAS, the GST page will then show the May period outstanding and Prepare IAS as the button.

 After you lodge May IAS, QuickBooks will now show April through June as the period outstanding and Prepare BAS as the button.

-If you've lodged your BAS but need to make changes to transactions in the lodged period afterwards, you can request to unlodge your BAS by contacting support.
+If you've lodged your BAS but need to make changes to transactions in the lodged period afterward, you can request to unlodge your BAS by contacting support.